 SCIENCE, TECHNOLOGY, ENGINEERING AND MATHEMATICS INITIATIVE

-Middle and high school teachers benefit by receiving tools they would not ordinarily have funding in their school budgets to cover.
-College and university teachers benefit by receiving ideas for projects that can be utilized as part of their class curriculum in engineering design classes.
-College and university students benefit through the building of these tools and presentations they must make in scheduled reviews by improving their technical writing skills, public speaking abilities, experience with geometric dimensioning and tolerancing, and ethical decision making.
+Benefits are derived at all levels of participation in our STEM effort.
+WID-TVC benefits by supporting WID national objectives, supporting the local community, and providing the means by which students at all levels, elementary school through high school, can receive tools that further their interest in pursuing technical careers.
+School teachers benefit by receiving tools they would not ordinarily have funding in their school budgets to cover.
+University teachers benefit by receiving ideas for projects that can be utilized as part of their class curriculum in engineering design classes.
+University engineering students benefit through the total project design and delivery process, including presentations they must make in scheduled reviews by improving their technical writing skills, public speaking abilities, and total communication capabilities that is so important in the engineering profession.

 Questions?
 Contact Debbie Fraley, STEM Director, at email@example.com.